aclark4life/blog/2010/03/30/a-new-plone-book/index.rst

 Lowering the Plone Bar for Python Users
 ---------------------------------------

-This book aims to ``lower the Plone bar for users of Python``.
+This book aims to ``"lower the Plone bar for users of Python"``.
 What do I mean by that?
 Basically this: I love Python almost as much as I love Plone.
 It lets me translate my thoughts directly into code.
 I fantasize that with little more than a Python interpreter, one can forge a working Plone site within minutes.
 But it is not just a fantasy, it is (more or less) the status quo.

 So, this book begins at the beginning: by making sure folks are comfortable installing and using Python on there operating system of choice (or using the pre-installed Python).
 If you read Professional Plone Development, you may recall Martin Aspeli saying at the beginning of Chapter 3: